ahmed-atta/chalets/readme.md

 ## About Chalets System

-Chalets is a web application for managing chalets data and chalets catalogue include the following main objects:
+Chalets System is a web application for managing chalets data and making chalets catalogue. include the following main objects:

 - Chalets
 - Attributes